Federal Judge Curtails Protections for LGBTQ Workers and Trans Kids

 In 2021, the Biden administration released guidance around the ruling, noting that disallowing transgender employees to dress and use pronouns and bathrooms consistent with their gender identity constituted sex discrimination.

-Judge Matthew Kacsmaryk, a Donald Trump-appointed U.S. district court judge for the Northern District of Texas, found that Title VII prohibits employment discrimination against an individual for being gay or transgender, “but not necessarily all correlated conduct,” including use of pronouns, dress and bathrooms.
+Judge Matthew Kacsmaryk, a Donald Trump-appointed US district-court judge for the Northern District of Texas, found that Title VII prohibits employment discrimination against an individual for being gay or transgender, “but not necessarily all correlated conduct,” including use of pronouns, dress, and bathrooms.

-Earlier this year, after Paxton issued a nonbinding legal opinion that gender-affirming medical care for transgender minors could be considered child abuse, Health and Human Services Secretary Xavier Becerra released additional guidance that federally funded agencies can’t restrict people from accessing “medically necessary care, including gender-affirming care, from their health care provider solely on the basis of their sex assigned at birth or gender identity.”
+Earlier this year, after Paxton issued a nonbinding legal opinion that gender-affirming medical care for transgender minors could be considered child abuse, Health and Human Services Secretary Xavier Becerra released additional guidance that federally funded agencies can’t restrict people from accessing “medically necessary care, including gender-affirming care, from their healthcare provider solely on the basis of their sex assigned at birth or gender identity.”
 Kacsmaryk also ruled to vacate that guidance.

 The decision “is not only a win for the rule of law, but for the safety and protection of Texas children,” Paxton said in a statement.
 “The Biden Administration’s attempts to radicalize federal law to track its woke political beliefs are beyond dangerous.”